CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Proposed framework

-Using this response template enables better explainability of \botnamens's decision-making.
-It offers insights into the rationale behind the model's choices, including the assessment of student responses and the resulting decisions the Tutorbot performs.
-By leveraging the template's decision field, which encompasses both the evaluation of student responses and the subproblem, we can create a loss function that quantifies potential errors and inaccuracies in the \botnamens's responses.
+Adopting this response template enhances the explainability and transparency of \botnamens's decision-making process.
+It offers insights into the rationale behind the model's choices, including the assessment of student responses and the resulting decisions the Tutorbot make.
+By leveraging the decision field, which encompasses both the evaluation of student responses and the subproblem, one can create a loss function that quantifies potential errors and inaccuracies in the \botnamens's responses.
 This iterative refinement approach ensures that \botname remains informed by real-world student interactions and steadily enhances its problem-solving and conversational capabilities.
-It enables the model to evolve continually, becoming more accurate and effective in providing step-by-step guidance.
+Hence, such response template could enable \its to evolve continually, becoming more accurate and effective in providing step-by-step guidance.

-In conclusion, it is essential to emphasize that the central aim of our \fw design framework is to equip \botname with capabilities that facilitate tutor-like step-by-step guidance and allow it to engage in tutor-like conversations using natural language appropriate for students.
-The synergistic relationship between the scaffolding and conversational datasets serves as an instrumental method to achieve these goals in the development process.
-The scaffolding dataset provides a solid foundation for \botname by imparting vital problem-solving strategies, hints, and feedback mechanisms for various subproblems.
-Upon this basis, the conversational dataset, primarily through its fixed response template, effectively applies the acquired skills in crafting a more captivating and personalized learning experience for students.

-\subsection{Indexed Search Over Educational Resources: A Robust Approach to Maximize \botnamens's Response Relevance and Minimize Hallucinations}